One common concern raised by newcomers in 12-Steps programs is, "How can I work the Steps if I'm an atheist / agnostic?

 Secular to me is not anti-spiritual, though for some people it (understandably) can be.

-These prayers are provided in the same way that "I hope you feel better soon" is a prayer, or "Get well soon" or "Wishing you all the best" or "You'll be in my thoughts and my heart" are prayers.
+"Get well soon" or "Wishing you all the best" or "You'll be in my thoughts and my heart" are prayers.